 In addition, medication may help some people overcome their phobia.

 Many people with panic disorder relate an attack to what they were doing when it occurred.
 They may assume that the restaurant, elevator, or classroom caused the attack, and decide to avoid that situation.
-In these cases, panic disorder may lead to agoraphobia -- the fear of leaving home or being in public places -- though the relationship between the two conditions is unclear.
+In these cases, panic disorder may lead to agoraphobia -- the fear of leaving home or being in public places.

 What Causes Panic Attacks?

 The underlying cause of panic attacks and panic disorder is not clear.
 There is evidence of both a genetic and a biochemical basis.
-There is also an association with phobias, such as school phobia or agoraphobia, as well as with depression, alcohol or cigarette abuse, suicide risk, and seasonal affective disorder -- a type of depression that occurs only during winter months.
+Some researchers believe that panic disorder may result from an oversensitivity in the brain to carbon dioxide and the triggering of a suffocation “false alarm” in the brain, leading to hyperventilation and panic.
+There is also an association between panic attacks and phobias, such as school phobia or agoraphobia, as well as with depression, alcohol or cigarette abuse, suicide risk, and seasonal affective disorder -- a type of depression that occurs during winter months.

 Panic disorder may begin after a serious illness or accident, the death of a close friend, separation from the family, or the birth of a baby.
 Attacks may also accompany the use of mind-altering drugs.
 Most often, however, a panic attack comes "out of the blue."
 It may even begin during sleep.

-Some medical problems and medications can cause panic attacks, including some antidepressants at high dosage.
+Some medical problems and medications can cause panic attacks, including some antidepressants.
 Panic disorder that begins after age 40 suggests depression or another underlying medical disorder.